TALKING CIRCLES ON RACE AND RACISM:

 Location: City of Ithaca, specific location TBA, likely Quaker Meeting House (120 3rd St.)

-You must be able to attend the entirety of whichever session you register for.
+You must be able to attend both Friday and Saturday.

 Transportation assistance may be available if needed.